PBergstrom90/Docker_Audiorecorder/README.md

 A full-stack audio recording application running in Docker containers.
 The project includes a backend (Node.js) for handling API requests, WebSocket communication, and audio file storage, and a frontend (React) for user interaction.
 The system enables secure audio streaming, recording management, and playback.

+This project is designed to work seamlessly with the ESP32 Audiorecorder, which can be found in this repository: [ESP32_Audiorecorder](https://github.com/PBergstrom90/ESP32_Audiorecorder).

 ## Features

 ### Backend